weecology/lab-manual/Using-HiPerGator.md

 ## Bursting

 If your jobs will take less than 4 days, you can use "burst" mode, which provides *ten times* as many cores and *ten times* as much memory as the default mode.
 If you cannot burst, just remove the `-b` from the line above about `qos`.
+Note than if you are using burst your jobs will automatically be killed after 96 hours if they haven't already finished.

 ## Current usage